Andrea290799/MicroRNA-profiling-of-severe-uncontrolled-allergic-asthmatic-patients/README.md

 AÑADIR ABSTRACT DEFINITIVO

-The tow main codes, `miRNAs_normalization.R` and `miRNAs_diff_exp.R`, have been mainly developed taking into account the characteristics of this project:
+The two main codes, `miRNAs_normalization.R` and `miRNAs_diff_exp.R`, have been mainly developed taking into account the characteristics of this project:

 - Serum miRNA profiling by RT-qPCR using 7900HT Fast Real-Time PCR System with 384-Well Block Module (Thermo-Fisher) and miRCURY LNA miARN miRNome PCR Panels (Human panel I +II).
 - Used plates must have 3 UniSP3 IPC detectors, used for normalization.